2016 Union budget of India

-The 2016 Union budget of India is the annual financial statement of India for the fiscal year 2016–2017.
+The 2016 Union budget of India was the annual financial statement of India for the fiscal year 2016–2017.
 It was presented before the parliament on 29 February 2016 by the Finance Minister of India, Arun Jaitley.
 The printing of the budget documents began with a traditional Halwa ceremony on 19 February 2016.
-For Budget 2016-17, the government invited suggestions from citizens through Twitter for the first time, even conducting a series of polls to gauge public priorities and expectations from the Budget.
+For budget 2016-17, the government invited suggestions from citizens through Twitter for the first time, even conducting a series of polls to gauge public priorities and expectations from the budget.